josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - different institutional targets;
 - and a different political context.

+A movement can retain a stable moral or political centre while changing its evidence, constituencies, tactics, language, and routes into public life.

+Continuity can coexist with change.

 Persistence should not be confused with immobility.

-The movement may be changing precisely because the unresolved field is changing around it.

 ---

-## 🫒 Repetition And Political Maintenance
+## 🫒 What Repetition Does

-Repeated marches perform political work.
+Repeated marches perform several kinds of political and social work.

+### Expressive Work

-They can:
+They may:

+- sustain grief;
+- express anger;
+- communicate solidarity;
 - preserve public memory;
-- prevent premature closure;
+- and refuse premature closure.

+### Organisational Work

+They may:

+- maintain networks;
+- recruit new participants;
+- transmit knowledge;
+- develop shared language;
+- and create relationships that support later action.

+### Instrumental Work

+They may:

+- pressure decision-makers;
 - demonstrate constituency;
-- maintain social networks;
-- bring new participants into the issue;
-- transmit knowledge;
+- target institutions;
-- sustain grief;
+- support campaigns;
-- protect political language from disappearance;
+- and contribute to legal, political, financial, or professional leverage.

+### Democratic Work

+They may:

-- test democratic space;
+- test the availability of public space;
-- and show that institutional responses have not settled the dispute.
+- demonstrate whether lawful participation remains possible;
+- expose selective enforcement;
+- and show whether institutions are capable of responding visibly to public concern.

-Repetition can also create ritual.
+Repeated protest may also become ritual.

-That ritual may help communities:
+That ritual can help communities:

 - mourn;
 - organise;
 - recognise one another;
-- develop shared language;
 - and remain politically present during periods of declining media attention.

-This does not mean repetition is always effective.
+Meaning does not guarantee effectiveness.

 Repeated protest may also produce: